 LSU Virtual Math Ready Program

-The Cain Center is offering the LSU Virtual Math Ready Program this year as a summer bridge program designed to increase participant’s scores on the ALEKS PPL placement exam.
+The Cain Center is offering the LSU Virtual Math Ready Program in summer 2021 as a bridge program designed to increase participant’s scores on the ALEKS PPL placement exam.
 Instructors and academic mentors will guide participants through the online ALEKS PPL precalculus modules over three weeks.
 In addition to the development of the conceptual understanding necessary for calculus, participants will also enhance their mathematical reasoning skills, problem‐solving skills, and effective study habits.

 Duration: 3 weeks